 While we might believe that our own little corner of the entertainment business is free from this sort of obsession, the opposite is true.
 Day after day we are bombarded by what Slipknot’s Corey Taylor has to say about issues such as Donald Trump’s bid for the US presidency, Five Finger Death Punch’s Zoltan Bathory’s crackpot ideas about how the United States is “becoming more communist than China,” Ted Nugent’s ideas on gun control, Lamb of God’s Randy Blythe’s views on the Confederate flag, Rage Against the Machine’s Tim Comerford downright moronic views on ISIS and the moon landing, or, of all people, Kid Rock’s views on politics.

 What we usually forget about celebrities, particularly those who have reached a very high level of success, is that they often suffer from a form of arrested development.
-Reaching fame in their youth meant they were soon surrounded by yes-men who would not dare to criticize their opinions or question their views, as a way to stay close to the spotlight and the money.
-As it happens to CEOs who surround themselves with people whose whole lives are devoted to sucking up to them, they “are unable to benefit from the diverse perspectives, experience, and knowledge of their subordinates.
-Worse still, with stress on conformity, ideas are unlikely to be refined and improved through group discussion and debate.
-(Khatri, 2009, p.
-4).
-To put it bluntly, they will develop an opinion, stick to it, and only become more radical in them as they fail to encounter any challenges, despite, in the case of “celebrities,” having little to no knowledge about what they’re talking about.
+Reaching fame in their youth meant they were soon surrounded by yes-men who don’t criticize their opinions or question their views.
+Many of them will develop an opinion, stick to it, and only become more radical in them as they fail to encounter any challenges, despite, in the case of some “celebrities,” having little to no knowledge about what they’re talking about.

 “I don’t know what’s more embarrassing, these musicians and actors talking about politics in interviews or the media actually giving them credibility about it.